MarcusGrass/MarcusGrass.github.io/pages/projects/Pgwm04.md

 a production-ready lib that I'll support indefinitely, I'm just messing around with my WM.
 I cranked up the buffer size to more than necessary, and it works fine.

-Something that I did consider however, was whether to use SQ-poll.
+Something that I did consider however, was whether to use `SQ-poll`, we'll get more into that and what that is.

 ### Sharing memory with the kernel

 Something that theoretically makes Io-uring more efficient than other io-alternatives is that the ring-buffers are shared with the kernel.
 There is no need to make a separate syscall for each sent message, if you put a message on the buffer, and update its offset through an atomic operation, that will be available for the kernel to use.
-But the kernel does need to find out about the submission, outside of just the updated state.
+But the kernel does need to find out about the submission outside of just the updated state.
 There are two ways of doing this:

 1. Make a syscall.
 Write an arbitrary amount of tasks to the submission queue, then tell the kernel about them through a syscall.
 That same syscall can be used to wait until there are completions available as well, it's very flexible.
-2. Have the kernel poll the shared memory for changes, in the offset and pick tasks up as they're added.
+2. Have the kernel poll the shared memory for changes in the queue-offset and pick tasks up as they're added.
 Potentially, this is a large latency-decrease as well as a throughput increase, no more waiting for syscalls!

 I thought this sounded great, in practice however, `SQPoll` resulted in a massive cpu-usage increase.
 I couldn't